Chondromalacia Patellae

 • Sometimes arthroscopic procedures

 The doctor may recommend exercises to strengthen the quadriceps muscles, which straighten or extend the knee joint.
-Increasing knee flexibility with stretching exercises helps.
+Increasing knee flexibility with stretching and strengthening exercises helps.
 Activities that worsen the pain (typically those that involve bending the knee) should be avoided for several days.
+(See also Pain in the Front of the Knee.)

 Drugs Mentioned In This Article